gegis/smart-downloader/README.md

     console.log(data);
 });
 ```
-You can also specify defaults in constructor and specify md5 checksum value for the downloaded file to be verified
+You can also specify defaults in constructor and specify md5 checksum value for the downloaded file to be verified:
 ```
 const SmartDownloader = require('smart-downloader');